Crimeraaa-S1GMA/ParticlesGodotImplementation/README.md

 # ParticlesGodotImplementation
-implementation of a garbage particle with different simulator in the Godot engine
+implementation of a garbage particle with different properties simulator in the Godot engine